Syd Kitchen: John Martyn Tribute Album

-About the last musical adventure of Kitchen's life was travelling to Scotland to record a version of the John Martyn song, Fine Lines, along with members of Martyn's band Alan Thomson, Foster Paterson and his close friend Suzi Chunk for a Martyn tribute album that seems destined to include a string of far better known artists than Kitchen himself.
-The tribute album featuring his cover of John Martyn's Fine Lines is due for release in June.
+About the last musical adventure of Kitchen's life was travelling to Scotland to record a version of the John Martyn song, Fine Lines, along with members of Martyn's band Alan Thomson, Foster Paterson and his close friend Suzi Chunk for a Martyn tribute album destined to include a string of far better known artists than Kitchen himself.
+The tribute album featuring his cover of John Martyn's Fine Lines was released in 2011.
 The album also features The Cure's Robert Smith, David Gray, Beck, Paolo Nutini and Phil Collins doing covers of Martyn's work.
 Martyn himself was apparently well aware of and quite taken with Kitchen's output.

 Personal life

 Kitchen, who taught guitar privately for years, went to university from which he emerged with BA (Music) and BA Honours degrees in musicology, both of which were awarded cum laude.

 Death

 In March 2011 Kitchen was diagnosed with lung cancer and died soon afterwards.
 At the time of his death, there were a number of benefit concerts planned, featuring many of his collaborators.
 Kitchen was survived by his wife, Germaine, and two daughters, Sev and Jasmine.

 In an interview with City Press shortly before his death, Kitchen said: "I've lived life, I'm proud of my credibility and what I've done – more than most my age.
 I've filled up three lifetimes in a way."